pranavsankpal8652/Regex-Pattern-Builder-in-JS/README.md

 Validation Testing: Test sample inputs against the generated regex.

 Copy to Clipboard: Easily copy the generated regex pattern for use in applications.

+Usage

+Define the form configurations by selecting validation rules such as:

+Alphanumeric

+Email format

+Phone number format

+Custom patterns

+The tool dynamically generates the corresponding regex pattern.

+Test your sample input to validate against the generated regex in real-time.

+Copy the regex pattern and integrate it into your application.

+Technologies Used:-Javascript,PHP,SQL Server